Quick Charge: Details

 Quick Charge 4+ was announced on June 1, 2017.
 It introduces Intelligent Thermal Balancing and Advanced Safety Features to eliminate hot spots and protect against overheating and short-circuit or damage to the USB-C connector.
 Dual Charge++ is mandatory, while in prior versions Dual Charge was optional.
 Unlike Quick Charge 4, Quick Charge 4+ is fully backward compatible with Quick Charge C 2.0 and 3.0 devices.

-Quick Charge 5 was announced on July 27, 2020.
+Quick Charge 5 was announced on 27 July 2020.
 With up to 100 W of power, on a mobile phone with a 4500 mAh battery, Qualcomm claims 50% charge in just 5 minutes.
-Qualcomm announced that this standard is cross-compatible with USB PD PPS programmable power supply, and that its technology can communicate with the charger when charging double cells and double the voltage and current out.
+Qualcomm announced that this standard is cross-compatible with USB Power Delivery and Programmable Power Supply (USB PD PPS), and that its technology can communicate with the charger when charging double cells and double the voltage and current out.
 For instance, a single battery requests 8.8 V; the dual cell can then ask the PPS charger to output 17.6 volts and split it in half to the two separate batteries, providing 5.6 amps total to achieve 100 watts.
 The first phone with this technology was the Xiaomi Mi 10 Ultra.

+Quick Charge 5+ was announced on Sep 10, 2025.